jonleighton/focused_controller/README.md

 get '/posts/new' => proc { |env| PostsController::New.call(env) }
 ```

-All the normal routing macros are supported:
+All the normal routing macros are also supported:

 ``` ruby
 focused_controller_routes do